truth table: Binary Operations 1

 26 return second_input

-the test passes. project_second returns True
+the test passes. project_second function returns the second input

 35 def test_project_second(self):